VVestin/MistyJSLesson/content.md

 ![Misty II Robot](https://i1.wp.com/roboticsandautomationnews.com/wp-content/uploads/2018/05/misty-2.jpg?fit=338%2C480&ssl=1)
 ]
 ---
+# The Hackathon
+--

+- Next Saturday.
+5 Teams from FTC
+--

+- 7ish hours of project work
+--

+- Helper from Misty
+--

+- Discovery session in the shape of a hackathon
+---
 # Goals
 --

-- Refresh yourself on JS Fundamentals
+- JS Fundamentals
 --

-- Learn some basic features Mr. H didn't teach
+- Basic features Mr. H didn't teach
 --

-- Get a quick peek at some advanced features
+- Peek at some advanced features
 --

-- Understand how Misty Robotics uses JS
+- Understand how Misty uses JS
 --

-- Gain a better understanding of how JS is used
+- Practice applying new techniques
 ---
 # Why/What is JavaScript?
 --

-_JavaScript_ is one of the most popular programming languages, mainly used for web development --
+_JavaScript_ may be the most popular programming language of today --

 - Interpreted